 - Graduate Film Seminar

 USC’s business of entertainment certificate is a great way to enter the entertainment industry in a shorter amount of time.
 Likewise, earning a graduate certificate versus a graduate degree can decrease costs.
-If you’re interested in USC, check out these Frequently Asked Questions regarding the application process.

 Top Searched Programs